-Left of the Color Line: Race, Radicalism, and Twentieth-Century Literature of the United States
+Left of the Color Line: Race, Radicalism,

 This collection of fifteen new essays explores the impact of the organized Left and Leftist theory on American literature and culture from the 1920s to the present.
 In particular, the contributors explore the participation of writers and intellectuals on the Left in the development of African American, Chicano/Chicana, and Asian American literature and culture.
 By placing the Left at the center of their examination, the authors reposition the interpretive framework of American cultural studies.